altendky/pyqt-tools/README.rst

 environment variable ``DOT_ENV_DIRECTORY`` will be set to the directory containing the ``.env`` file.
 With this extra variable you can specify paths relative to the ``.env`` location.

+There alternative ways to call ``Scripts/pyqt6-tools.exe``, ``python -m pyqt6_tools`` works the same way but allows you to choose the version of python to run the tools with.
+On Windows if you create a shortcut to `pyqt6-tools.exe`, it will show a command prompt that stays open for the duration of the launched application.
+You can address this by using ``Scripts/pyqt6-toolsw.exe`` or ``pythonw -m pyqt6_tools``.

 .. code-block:: powershell